Carbon0-Games/carbon0-web-app/README.md

 <br /><br />

 ## About this Project

-800 million people played pokemon go.
+800 million people played Pokemon Go.
 What if they were playing a different game, a game to reduce their carbon footprint?

-This game is called Carbon0!
+This game is called *[Carbon0](https://playcarbon0.com)*!

-Carbon0 shows players their impacts using
+Carbon0 shows players their impacts using a gamified carbon calculator, and rewards those who take steps to reduce their footprint by awarding them "Zeron" characters.
-AR filters.
-It creates connections, communities and economically empowers environmentally- friendly businesses and charities.
+It creates connections, communities and economically empowers environmentally-friendly businesses and charities.
 All while having fun!

+Here's a product demo:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4A8aPppLu6M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br /><br />

 ## Motivation